apprunjs/apprun-docs/docs/cli-in-console.md

 ## Why do we need a CLI in the console?

 CLI in the console is convenient for watching runtime data.
-For example, during application development, we often need to debug and exam the application's internal data.
-Using the *console.log* function is the easiest yet compelling way to display the data because the console lets us drill down into the nested array and object structure.
+For example, during application development, we often need to debug and check the application's internal data.
+Using the *console.log* function is the easiest yet most compelling way to display the data because the console lets us drill down into the nested array and object structure.

 ![Drilldown](https://thepracticaldev.s3.amazonaws.com/i/fq37a5rjfoz4pqsi0f05.png)